Textbooks and Materials Policies and Options

 In addition, per University System of Georgia policy, all institutions are required to designate sections where materials are no cost ($0) or low cost (less than $40).
 These designations are available on the proof schedules for all departments, so faculty should confirm with their department heads if their classes fit these criteria.

-All faculty should place textbook orders via Follett Discover, a tab within BlazeVIEW.
+All faculty should place textbook orders via Barnes & Noble Digital Learning website, a tab within BlazeVIEW.

 - Board of Regents’ Policy Manual Academic Textbooks (Section 3.10):